MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 > [!NOTE]
 > It might take up to three days for acronyms added to Published state to become available in Microsoft Search.

 **Draft state**.
-If admins want to review an acronyms before making it available in Microsoft Search, they can add the acronym in a Draft state.
+If you want to review an acronym before making it available in Microsoft Search, you can add the acronym in a Draft state.
 Acronyms in the Draft state will not appear in search results.
 You will need to move the acronym to the Published state to make it appear in search results.

 You can add acronyms individually or bulk import them in a CSV file.
 Upload a CSV file with the fields shown in the following table: